buidly/token-airdrop-service/README.md

 # EVENTS-NOTIFIER functions:

-- Listens on MultiversX block-chain for the transactions sended from the signer contract to the xBulk and updates the DB objects in case of success;
+- Listens on MultiversX block-chain for the transactions sent from the signer wallet to the xBulk and updates the DB objects in case of success;

 # Airdrop document from DB:

  - address: string; -> receiver of the airdrop; from CSV; added at the creation
  - amount: string; -> amount of the token to receive; from CSV; added at the creation
- - txHash?: string; -> hash of the main transaction sended to the xBulk(the airdrops are part of this transaction); added by the cron job
+ - txHash?: string; -> hash of the main transaction sent to the xBulk(the airdrops are part of this transaction); added by the cron job
- - timestamp?: number; -> timestamp of the transaction try; added by the cron job
+ - timestamp?: number; -> timestamp of the transaction; added by the cron job
- - pending?: boolean; -> set to `true` by the cron then attempting to create transactions; deleted when events-notifier finds the transaction with success;
+ - pending?: boolean; -> set to `true` by the cron when attempting to create transactions; deleted when events-notifier finds the transaction with success;
  - success?: boolean; -> set to `true` when events notifier finds the transaction with success

 ### How to use: